 Or, we can believe the perhaps less interesting, geological explanation of the causeway which dates back 60 million years.
-My apologies.
 For those with a more scientific bent, this explanation using ordinary kitchen materials will be fascinating.

 Regardless of the source, the Giant's Causeway is a World Heritage Site and a destination not to be missed when in Northern Ireland.

 - Buy your tickets online to save money and save waiting in line.

 - There is a shuttle bus that runs every 10 minutes to take people down to the causeway.

 - The Giant's Causeway is a National Trust site.
 If you're a member you get in free.
 If you're not you may want to consider becoming a member depending on your travel plans.

 How to get there: The Giant's Causeway is an easy day trip from Belfast.
 Take public transit and get a small discount on your entry ticket.
 Here is the information on how to get to the Giant's Causeway from their website.